List of Japanese desserts and sweets

-In Japan, desserts were being made for centuries well before sugar was made widely available.
-Many desserts commonly available in Japan can be traced back for hundreds of years.
+The Japanese had been making desserts for centuries before sugar was widely available in Japan.
+Many desserts commonly available in Japan can be traced back hundreds of years.
 In Japanese cuisine, traditional sweets are known as wagashi, and are made using ingredients such as red bean paste and mochi.
 Though many desserts and sweets date back to the Edo period (1603–1867) and Meiji period (1868–1911), many modern-day sweets and desserts originating from Japan also exist.